 It’s not a once done magic spell.

-You have to work at it, to reinforce it, but like habits, practicing gratitude eventually conditions the brain to be more receptive of other gratitude in the future.
+You must work at it, to reinforce it, but like habits, practicing gratitude eventually conditions the brain to be more receptive of other gratitude in the future.
 This creates a snowballing effect that makes it easier to be positive.